johnaweiss/HTML-Micro-Templating/readme.md

  - **microtemplate.js**: The only file needed to use the system.
  - **index.html**: A workking example of how to use the system, showing proper structure of Containers, Templates, and Records.
  - **style.css**: *Not needed for this system to work.* Demonstrates normal stying on the merged render.
- - **records.html**: Optionally, records can be stored in a separate file.
+ - **records.html**: Optionally, records can be stored in a separate file instead of on the webpage.

 https://replit.com/@johnaweiss/Micro-Template-Demo?v=1